EMCain/jekyll-now/about.md

 ---

 I'm a programmer, writer, and software educator.
-I currently work at New Relic making instructional content for [New Relic University](https://learn.newrelic.com).
+I currently work at New Relic as a developer on our Security Automation Team.
 All opinions on this site are my own and do not reflect the views of my employer.

 I've worked with Python, Go, PHP, Ruby, and SQL.
 I'm working on [a Twitter bot that creates pharmaceutical ads](https://www.twitter.com/AskYrDoctorABot) and learning to make games in Unity.